Curriculum Intent Statement

 Some useful Maths websites

-Every child has a Mathletics account.
-The expectation is that all children will achieve 1000 points per week.
-They can do this by logging into their account and completing tasks that have been set by their teacher.
-Once they have completed these tasks, they can then go onto Live Mathletics where they can compete with other children around the world.
+Every child has a Doodle Maths account.
+The expectation is that all children will complete their Daily Activities.
+They can do this by logging into their account and completing the tasks that have been set automatically by the computer.
+Once they have completed these tasks, they can then go onto other areas of the website like Doodle Tables, English and Spelling.

 Further information about the National Curriculum can be found here: